gatsbyjs/homepage-starters/plugins/drupal-plugin/README.md

 1. **Import content to your Drupal instance**

-   For this implementation we used `Pantheon` as our host.
+   For this implementation we used **Pantheon** as our host.
 So some configurations may be specific to that platform.
-Before importing the `sql` dump file we recommend adding the `files` folder located in the `data` directory to your drupal site under `sites/default/` or wherever your `files` folder is located on your instance.
-Afterwards you may use the `sql` dump file provided in the `data` directory of app called `homepage-starter-dump.sql.gz`.
-Depending on the setup, you may have to extract the `sql` file before trying to import the data.
+Before importing the sql dump file we recommend extracting and adding the files located in **`data/files.zip`** to your drupal site under **`sites/default/`** or wherever your files folder is located on your instance.
+Afterwards you may use the **sql** dump file provided in the same **data** directory called **`homepage-starter-dump.sql.gz`**.
+Depending on the setup, you may have to extract the sql file before trying to import the data.

    ## Hosting on Pantheon